adirizka7/Assembly/Assembly x86/Prakt Orkom/README.md

 # Praktikum Organisasi dan Arsitektur Komputer

 These files above are solutions for OAK Praktikum 1617 'contest' on http://lx.apps.cs.ipb.ac.id.
-Source code's name has been sorted in ascending order starting from "Hello x86".
+Source code's name have been sorted in ascending order starting from "Hello x86".

 ## Getting Started